rwilliams/jrubywiki/Native-Libraries.md

 First Steps
 ===========

 The first line of attack is to pass `-Xnative.verbose=true` to JRuby itself so it will log errors that occur during startup of our FFI subsystem.
+Or if you're using it in its jar form: `java -Djruby.native.verbose=true -jar jrubycomplete.jar ...`

 Setting Library Paths
 =====================